InfectedIsm/some-quizz/Quizzes/3 - Secureum - Solidity 201.md

 B) Codesize at address is 0 at time of invocation
 C) Both A & B
 D) Neither A nor B

+> `isContract` function is part of the OZ Address library and checks code size equal 0 using `address.code.length` to know if its an EOA or a contract, as an EOA do not have code.
+But there’s cases where this variable is 0.
+For example during contract construction, or if the contract has been selfdestructed
+>

 ---